-The first few times I made this high protein, paleo tart crust, I had it with apple filling.
+The first few times I made this paleo tart crust, we had it with apple filling.
 I think it would be even better with the pumpkin pie filling recipe in The Gluten-Free Almond Flour Cookbook.
-Feel free to experiment and fill this tart crust with your favorite fall harvest fruits.
-A pear filling might work nicely with the pecan flavor in the crust, though I haven’t yet experimented with this.
+Feel free to experiment and fill this tart crust with your favorite fall fruits.
+A pear filling would work nicely with the pecan flavor in the crust!

 Paleo Pecan Tart Crust